AlexMeist/RecolorizationProject/README.md

 ### 2. [color-classification model](./content/RecolorizationEncDecIResNet_colorClassificationModel.ipynb)
-Here, I replaced the decoder part of the original model to an output volume with 394 different color classes for a, b chanells of CIELAB color space.
+Here, I replaced the decoder part of the original model to an output volume with 394 different color classes for a, b chanells of the CIELAB color space.
 The cross-entropy loss accounts for the class imbalance problem by reweighting the loss w.r.t. rare pixel colors as it was done in Ref.
 [3].
 ![plot](./modelClassification.png)